edwards-bird-lab/museum-genomics/README.md

 ## Introduction

 Welcome to the data repository for Card et al. Museum Genomics.
 In Press. *Annual Review of Genetics*.
-Please see below for information on how to retrieve data files associated with this article.
+Please see below for information on how to interact with this website and data repository and retrieve data files associated with this article.

+## Interacting with this website/repository

+#### Museum Genomics DOI Form

+If you publish research in museum genomics, please also submit the corresponding DOI (digital object identifier) using the form below to help keep track of emerging research in this field.

+<iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAR_lgCZUM0laVzBKT1hYVVJQVzlCSDhWNjNYVDRDMi4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

+## Data files

-## Figure 1.
+#### Figure 1.
 Historical Growth of Major Natural History Museum Cryogenic Collections (2010-2019)

 File Name: Figure1_Museum_growth_trends_2010-2019.txt